KiwiTrek/PANG/README.md

 - Added Math Utils
 - Created Level 1 display (with no collisions)
 - Created Player display (with no collisions nor animations)

+## Bugs detected
+#### 0.2:
+- Player:
+ - Can shoot multiple projectiles at the same time
+- Particle:
+ - Needs calibration and polishing